-If you cannot afford the prescription drugs you need, you may be eligible for patient assistance programs offered by drug makers, nonprofit groups, or state governments.
-Here's an overview of how patient assistance programs work.
+If you can’t afford the prescription drugs you need, you may be eligible for assistance programs offered by pharmaceutical companies, nonprofit groups, or state governments.

 Patient Assistance Programs Run by Drug Companies

-To get the process started, you need to mail an application to the drug company, along with information about your financial situation.
-You can usually download an application from the company’s web site.
-In most cases, your doctor will need to fill in information about your prescriptions.
+To get the process started, you need to mail an application to the drug company with information about your financial situation.
+You can usually download an application from the company’s website and fill it out online.
+In most cases, your doctor will need to provide information about your prescriptions.

-The drug company will review the application and let you know if you are eligible for assistance.
-If approved, many companies will ship a supply of the drug to your home or health care provider’s office.
-You or your provider will need to place a new order several weeks before the supply runs out.
+The drug company will review the application and tell you if you’re eligible for assistance.
+If approved, many companies will ship a supply of the drug to your home or your doctor’s office.
+You or your doctor will need to place a new order several weeks before the supply runs out.

 Assistance Programs Run by States